 On a Standard Drug Test, Rohypnol is not normally included.
 A Standard 8 Panel Drug Test test these drugs:

-Employers who have reasonable suspicion that an employee who has reported for work is under the lingering effects of Rohypnol, may request that a test be performed on said employee.
-Reasonable suspicion is a common stipulation in drug free workplace policies.
+However, if an employer has a reasonable suspicion that their employee is experiencing the lingering effects of Rohypnol may request that a specific lab test be performed on said employee.
+Reasonable suspicion is a common stipulation in drug-free workplace policies.

 Screening Cut-Off and Detection Time

-In drug screening, the cut-off level is that point which separates a negative and a positive test result.
+In drug screening, the cut-off level is that point that separates a negative and a positive test result.
 Screening cut-off levels are established where drug detection is optimized with the least probability for false positives.
 It is important to remember that a negative sample does not necessarily mean that it is drug-free, only that it contains a drug at a concentration that is below the established cut-off.

 - Concentration Detection Time

 - 400 ng/ml up to 72 hours from ingestion or 3-7 days (BZO)Rohypnol Drug Class

 Rohypnol is controlled under Schedule IV of the Controlled Substances Act, pursuant to a treaty obligation under the 1971 Convention on Psychotropic Substances.
 When flunitrazepam was placed temporarily under Schedule IV there was no evidence yet in the U.S. of Rohypnol abuse or trafficking.
 Schedule IV lists drugs, substances or chemicals that: